Iron and Pine Preschool, in a nutshell...

 And in case you were wondering...
 "Why are you called Iron and Pine?"
 There is indeed a deeper meaning:

-The "iron" symbolizes each child's unique individuality that we as teachers use to guide us in the child's growth.
+The "iron" symbolizes each child's unique individuality, their core, that we as teachers use to guide us in the child's growth.
 We do not have a "model human" that we wish to mold them into, instead we recognize that each child is a unique individual and their soul nature (iron) is our guide in helping them to grow.
 The "pine" represents, more or less, our gift to every student, where we give them the tools and the life skills that they need to go forth in life and "carve" themselves into anything they desire to be.